 The letting of real property is also treated as a non-business source if an individual rents out a property, where the tenant enjoys maintenance services or support services that are passively derived (not actively provided by the property owner).
 This would include tenants of strata properties who enjoy the usage of the building’s facilities such as swimming pools, gym, etc.

 Beginning 1 January 2018, rental income received in Malaysia is evaluated on a progressive tax rate which ranges from 0% to 30%.
 Rental income is calculated on a net basis, which means the final rental earnings amount is derived after deducting the permitted incurred expenses.

-5. What are the available tax incentives for taxpayers with rental properties?
+5. What are the available 2021 tax incentives for landlords with rental properties?